-We have provided training in the Vital Involvement in Service Coordination™ model to more than 70 service coordinators in HUD 202 affordable senior housing.
+We have provided training in the Vital Involvement in Service Coordination™ model to service coordinators in HUD 202 affordable senior housing.
 The scope of the work extends to 22 states and has the potential to improve the ability of more than 5,000 low-income Elders to be engaged and continue to live meaningful lives based on their skills, interests, hobbies and dreams.

 Support, design and execution of a quasi-experiment to quantify the inferred-casual impact of the Art, Wellness and Vital Involvement in Aging™ (AWVIA) model on very low-income older adults